maddevil007/SWE_TEAMReboot/README.md

 # SWE_TEAMReboot
 Software engineering Lab
-The Cps is optimized for winddows and the Car parking system is optimized for linux
+The Cps.zip file is optimised for windows and the Car parking system.zip file is optimised for linux